 A patient can register as a temporary resident if they are resident in the practice catchment area for more than 24 hours but not more than 3 months.
 The GP’s at Beacon Medical Practice are happy to see patients who are temporarily residing in the practice area should medical advice be required.
 Patients wishing to be treated should state that they are a temporary resident when reporting to reception.

 A Summary Care Record (SCR) is an electronic record which contains information about the medicines you take, allergies you suffer from and any adverse reactions to medicines you have had.

 Having this information stored in one place makes it easier for healthcare staff to treat you in an emergency or when your GP practice is closed.

 Your Summary Care Record will be available to authorised healthcare staff providing your care anywhere in England, but they will ask your permission before they look at it.
 This means that if you have an accident or become ill, healthcare staff treating you will have immediate access to important information about your health.

 Our Practice is supporting Summary Care Records and as a patient you have a choice:

 - Yes, I would like a Summary Care Record – you do not need to do anything and a Summary Care Record will be created for you.

-- No, I do not want a Summary Care Record – Please download, complete the opt out form and hand it to a member of the our Reception staff.
+- No, I do not want a Summary Care Record – Please complete the opt out form, located in New Patient Questionnaire (NPQ), and hand it to a member of our Reception team.